tasket/wyng-backup/README.md

 preferable to _bees_.
 The block `-b` value should be matched to the one used for `defragment -t`.</ul>

+* Receive/restore and deduplication:  Wyng `receive` can prevent data duplication when there is an existing volume to over-write; in sparse mode it will compare existing data on disk with incoming data from the archive and avoid writing to areas that match.
+The `--use-snapshot` option has a similar space-saving effect and may be combined with the _sparse_ options.
+However, Wyng cannot tell if any other volumes on the system are related to the volumes being received, and it won't automatically use them as a starting point to reduce consumption of disk space; to attain the 'dedup' effect when restoring its up to you to create snapshots from related volumes at your respective receive paths/LVs before running `wyng --sparse receive`.

 * To reduce the size of incremental backups it may be helpful to remove or isolate cache files, if they exist in your source volumes.
 Typically, the greatest cache space consumption comes from web browsers, so